hendricwidjaja/T2A2-Webserver-API/README.md

 git pull / git merge
 ```

-Although there were other useful features which were used within Git and GitHub such as the creation of <b>.gitignore</b> files, the above git commands form the basis of the main features used for source control and tracking changes to the project.
+Although there were other useful features which were used within Git and GitHub such as the creation of **.gitignore** files, the above git commands form the basis of the main features used for source control and tracking changes to the project.

 The remote git repository which is hosted in GitHub can be found using the link here: [https://github.com/hendricwidjaja/T2A2-Webserver-API](https://github.com/hendricwidjaja/T2A2-Webserver-API)